-As a master student you can choose to concentrate on one of the research areas: Robotics, Artificial Intelligence, Embedded Systems or Computer Vision.
+As a master student, you can choose to concentrate on one of the research areas: Robotics, Artificial Intelligence, Embedded Systems or Computer Vision.

 This is a two-year master programme.
-To study a master degree in Robot Systems you must have a relevant bachelor degree (three years of previous study at university level).
+To study a master degree in Robot Systems you must have a relevant bachelor degree (three years of the previous study at university level).

-At the master programme you choose an academic profile; the area in which you want to specialise.
+At the master programme, you choose an academic profile; the area in which you want to specialise.